Reviews You Can Rely On

 Why Trust GearLab

 Rachael Lamore, Jessica Riconscente, Maggie Nichols,Genaveve Bradshaw, and Adam Stout have put their heads together to take on this steam iron testing.
 Our team has a strong science and testing background.
 Rachael has a degree in Biological Sciences and a background in studying and testing in laboratory settings.
 Maggie has a BS in Biology and a Master's degree in studying animal behavior.
 Jessica has a BS in Industrial Technology with a focus on manufacturing processes.
-Genaveve has degrees in music and psychology and has researched and tested over 50 clothes irons.
+Genaveve has degrees in music and psychology and has tested over 50 clothes irons.
 Adam has a background in technical writing, bringing complex data to the page in clear and accessible language.
 These reviewers have collectively spent over a dozen years testing home appliances and other products for GearLab.
-Our team of experts has carefully researched the top models on the market and tested many products covering a wide range of price points.
+Our team of experts has carefully tested many products covering a wide range of price points.
 We purchase all the test units at full price to keep our reviews unbiased, and we never accept free or discounted sample units from manufacturers.

 Analysis and Test Results